Exactly solvable models for 2+1D topological phases derived from crossed modules of semisimple Hopf algebras: Hopf-algebraic higher Kitaev model: Commuting-projector Hamiltonian model for oriented surfaces with cell decomposition from a crossed module of semisimple Hopf algebras

-{Now apply this respectively to $H^*$, $A$ and $H$, and their actions on $\Hil_L$ given respectively by plaquette operators, edge operators and vertex operators.}
+Now apply this respectively to $H^*$, $A$ and $H$, and their actions on $\Hil_L$ given respectively by plaquette operators, edge operators and vertex operators. {This leads directly to Items \ref{it:edges} and \ref{it:vertices}, showing when an element is invariant under all edge and all vertex projectors.}

-{Note that the formula for the elements invariant under the plaquette operators $F_P^{\psi}$ follows from the fact that an element $x \in \Hil_L$ lies in the space of $H^*$-invariants under the representation $F_P^{(\_)}$ of $H^*$ if and only if for any $\psi \in H^*$:}
+{{The formula for when an element is invariant under all plaquette projectors, $F_P^{\lambda}$, in Item \ref{it:plaquettes}}, follows from the fact that an element $x \in \Hil_L$ lies in the space of $H^*$-invariants under the representation $F_P^{(\_)}$ of $H^*$ if, and only if, for any $\psi \in H^*$:}